-The Depository Institutions Deregulation and Monetary Control Act of 1980 provides that all depository institutions that maintain reservable transaction accounts or nonpersonal time deposits, as defined in Regulation D issued by the Board of Governors, have borrowing privileges at the discretion of the Reserve Banks.
+The Depository Institutions Deregulation and Monetary Control Act of 1980 provides that all depository institutions that maintain reservable transaction accounts or nonpersonal time deposits, as defined in Regulation D issued by the Board of Governors, have borrowing privileges at the discretion of the Reserve Bank.
 Borrowers execute certain lending agreements and deposit sufficient collateral before credit is extended.
-Loans are evaluated for collectibility.
+Loans are evaluated for collectibility, and currently all are considered collectible and fully collateralized.
 If loans were ever deemed to be uncollectible, an appropriate reserve would be established.
-Interest is accrued using the applicable discount rate established at least every fourteen days by the Boards of Directors of the Reserve Banks, subject to review by the Board of Governors.
-There were no outstanding loans to depository institutions at December 31, 2003 and 2002, respectively.
+Interest is accrued using the applicable discount rate established at least every fourteen days by the Board of Directors of the Reserve Bank, subject to review by the Board of Governors.
+Loans to depository institutions are reported as "Other assets."

 d.
-U.S. Government and Federal Agency Securities and Investments Denominated in Foreign Currencies

-The FOMC has designated the FRBNY to execute open market transactions on its behalf and to hold the resulting securities in the portfolio known as the System Open Market Account ("SOMA").
+U.S. Government and Federal Agency Securities and Investments Denominated in Foreign Currencies The FOMC has designated the FRBNY to execute open market transactions on its behalf and to hold the resulting securities in the portfolio known as the System Open Market Account ("SOMA").
 In addition to authorizing and directing operations in the domestic securities market, the FOMC authorizes and directs the FRBNY to execute operations in foreign markets for major currencies in order to counter disorderly conditions in exchange markets or to meet other needs specified by the FOMC in carrying out the System's central bank responsibilities.
 Such authorizations are reviewed and approved annually by the FOMC.